Born2Root/Fast-Font/README.md

 ## Advantages:

--   free
+-   free and totally open-source
+-   from personal use to business.
+Web, Desktop, App/ Game, eBook, use it wherever you want
 -   offline
--   fast
--   no (additional) client-side code
+-   fast, no (additional) client-side code
 -   compatible with existing programs
 -   privacy respecting